 When to go: May-Jun; Sep-Oct

 A relatively unknown part of the Southern Carpathians, the Tarcu Mountains are a region of untouched landscape virtually devoid of permanent settlement.
-Its pristine ecosystems display remarkable biodiversity, and in 2014 witnessed the exciting reintroduction of the European bison.
+Their pristine ecosystems display remarkable biodiversity, and in 2014 witnessed the exciting reintroduction of the European bison.

 Where: Southern Carpathians